Donate

 If you are uncertain about whether the treatment is working, be sure to share your concerns with your therapist.
 There’s no shame in asking for additional help.
 Your therapist may recommend combining CBT with medication or trying another type of talk therapy or counseling.
 The most important thing is to make sure you’re receiving the help you need.

 CBT is a commitment that takes work on your part for a successful outcome.
 You will be entering into a partnership with a therapist, and how you incorporate their guidance to your advantage is up to you.
-Whether you opt for in-person or online therapy, you will reap the most benefit if you:
+Whether you opt for seeing a therapist in-person or via an online therapy platform, you will reap the most benefit if you:

 Follow through with all the sessions as outlined by your therapist and complete any homework, graded task assignments, or activity scheduling exercises.